Back to Reference

 Jostle: A Comprehensive Guide

-Choosing the right collaboration and knowledge-sharing platform can make or break team efficiency.
-If you’re considering Jostle, you’re likely looking for a tool that fosters communication, engagement, and a sense of community within your organization.
-But is it the best fit for your team’s needs?
-In this guide, we’ll break down Jostle’s key features, pros and cons, and how it compares to Guru, so you can make an informed decision.
+Choosing the right collaboration and knowledge-sharing platform can make or break team efficiency, as employees who feel included in detailed communication are nearly five times more likely to report increased productivity.
+If you're considering Jostle, you're likely looking for a tool that fosters communication, engagement, and a sense of community within your organization.
+But is it the best fit for your team's needs?
+In this guide, we'll break down Jostle's key features, pros and cons, and how it compares to Guru, so you can make an informed decision.

 What is Jostle?

-Jostle’s standout feature is its emphasis on company culture.
-The platform helps businesses keep employees informed and engaged, particularly in remote or hybrid work environments.
-While it’s not a full-fledged knowledge management system, it serves as a hub for internal communications and collaboration.
+Jostle's standout feature is its emphasis on company culture.
+The platform helps businesses keep employees informed and engaged, particularly in remote or hybrid work environments, a model preferred by many, with over half of workers stating they'd like to work from home at least three days a week.
+While it's not a full-fledged knowledge management system, it serves as a hub for internal communications and collaboration.

 Key features of Jostle